 - If a student is found responsible for committing an academic integrity violation, they are awarded a disciplinary sanction and the grade penalty the professor issues.

 - If a student REFUTES a charge of academic integrity, then the case is referred to the University Academic Integrity Committee for resolution.
 The faculty member will be called as a witness for the university to explain the circumstances surrounding the referral.
 This hearing will be coordinated by the Director of Academic Integrity.

-- When a case is resolved, the Director of Academic Integrity will email the referring faculty member to inform them that the case is resolved and that the grade will either stand or require reassessment.
+- When a case is resolved, the Director of Academic Integrity will email the referring faculty member to inform them that the case is resolved and that the grade can be determined by the faculty member.